-Prerequisites: BIOH 112 Co-requisites: AHMS 201
+Prerequisites or Co-requisites: BIOH 112, AHMS 201

 The structure, format and use of CPT coding for physician and non-physician services is the purpose of this course.
 Case studies and lab exercises are used to develop basic procedural coding skills that cover all sections of the CPT coding manual with a focus on the interpretation of CPT manual section guidelines and proper modifier usage.